Reconciliation works best when both friends can be honest, calm, and willing to repair trust.

 Accept That Rebuilding Takes Time

-One conversation may soften the tension, but trust often returns slowly.
+One conversation may soften the tension.
+Trust often returns slowly.
 Keep showing up in small ways.
 Reply when you say you will.
 Respect boundaries.
-Do not pressure your friend to “go back to normal” before they are ready.
+Give your friend time before asking for “normal” again.

-And if they do not want to reconcile, accept that too.
-You can offer a sincere apology and still not control the outcome.
+If they decline reconciliation, accept that too.
+You can offer a sincere apology while the outcome stays outside your control.

-Reconciliation is not about winning the old friendship back exactly as it was.
-It is about seeing whether a more honest version of the friendship can grow from what happened.
+Reconciliation asks whether a more honest version of the friendship can grow from what happened.